looker-open-source/actions/src/integrations/azure/README.md

 # Azure Storage
+## Write data files to an Azure container.

 The Azure integrations enables you to send and store a data file on Azure Storage via the Azure API API.